Looking for information about a different brand in the T-Mobile family?

 Important information about T-Mobile's Broadband Internet Access Services and T-Mobile's Open Internet Disclosures

 This page provides information about T-Mobile's Broadband Internet Access Services.
 "Broadband Internet Access Services" refers to services that provide the capability to transmit data to and receive data from all or substantially all Internet endpoints.
-The network practices, performance characteristics, and commercial terms applicable to T-Mobile-branded (including Connect by T-Mobile-branded) customers on T-Mobile's Broadband Internet Access Services over our 2G, 3G, 4G, and 5G networks are described below.
-This page does not describe the practices, characteristics, or terms that apply when using roaming partner networks; domestic data roaming information is available here.
-This page also includes links to other T-Mobile documents containing further information applicable to our Broadband Internet Access Services.
+The network practices, performance characteristics, and commercial terms applicable to T-Mobile-branded (including Connect by T-Mobile-branded) customers on T-Mobile's Broadband Internet Access Services over our 2G, 4G LTE, and 5G networks are described below.
+This page does not describe the practices, characteristics, or terms that apply when using roaming partner networks; customers should see their rate plans for roaming details.

 This information applies to postpaid and prepaid services, including our government and enterprise services (which may have contractual terms), as well as Broadband Internet Access Services purchased through the Schools and Libraries (E-Rate) program.